nburton-loginvsi/Hydra-Automations/README.md

 **Set-OwnAzureDiskTier.ps1**

 Allows a VM to change its own disk tier on the fly.
 Specify the desired disk tier variable and use Hydra's PSC object / service account as the SP ID / secret.
 Ideally this will become a scripted action in the future that is API-driven vs running from the guest OS.

+---

+**Set-OSVersionTag.ps1 and Set-AVDAgentVersionTag.ps1**

+Use these to automatically set tags for the OS Version and AVD Agent Versions.
+Hydra can then target the machines with (or without) these specific tags within Script Schedules.
+This can be helpful for keeping AVD Agents and OS updated.